sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuous-integration/index.md

 ![HTML reports]({{site.baseurl}}/img/html-publisher.png)
 {: .img-thumbnail}

- The HTML result pages runs Javascript, so you need to change the [Jenkins Content Security Policy](https://wiki.jenkins-ci.org/display/JENKINS/Configuring+Content+Security+Policy) for them to work with the plugin.
+ The HTML result pages runs JavaScript, so you need to change the [Jenkins Content Security Policy](https://wiki.jenkins-ci.org/display/JENKINS/Configuring+Content+Security+Policy) for them to work with the plugin.

  When you start Jenkins make sure to set the environment variable <code>-Dhudson.model.DirectoryBrowserSupport.CSP="sandbox allow-scripts; style-src 'unsafe-inline' *;script-src 'unsafe-inline' *;"</code>.